Tuesday, April 9, 2013

 In Seume, who?
 I introduced you to Johann Gottfried Seume, the German writer, soldier, editor, frequent traveler, and late enlightener.
 In the meantime, I read his journal titled Mein Sommer im Jahr 1805 (My Summer in the year of 1805), containing his impressions of his journey to the Nordic countries around the Baltic Sea from April to September 1805.
 Take the blog Seume Two as a natural follow-up to Seume Who?.

-Like in 1802, when Seume had made his famous hike to Syracuse, he again had chosen a relatively peaceful year.
-However, in 1805, Austria was preparing to battle Napoleon for a third time trying to lure Russia into the adventure.
+Like in 1802, when Seume made his famous hike to Syracuse, he again chose a relatively peaceful year.
+However, in 1805, Austria was preparing to battle Napoleon for a third time, trying to lure Russia into the adventure.
 Napoleon crowned himself emperor in 1804, and war eventually broke out in the fall of 1805.
-When in the Battle of the Three Emperors on 2 December, Austria suffered a crushing defeat at Austerlitz, Seume was already back home in Leipzig.
+When, in the Battle of the Three Emperors on 2 December, Austria suffered a crushing defeat at Austerlitz, Seume was already back home in Leipzig.

-Starting from there in April of 1805, Seume visited Dresden, Breslau, Warsaw, Kowno, Riga, Reval, and Saint Petersburg with a detour to Moscow, although most of the time he did not hike but instead used the stagecoach.
-Following a more extended stay in Saint Petersburg, he continued to Turku, Uppsala, Stockholm, Helsingborg, Copenhagen, Kiel, and Hamburg back to Leipzig.
+Starting from there in April 1805, Seume visited Dresden, Breslau, Warsaw, Kowno, Riga, Reval, and Saint Petersburg with a detour to Moscow.
+Most of the time, he did not hike but instead used the stagecoach.
+Following a more extended stay in Saint Petersburg, he continued to Turku, Uppsala, Stockholm, Helsingborg, Copenhagen, Kiel, and Hamburg before returning to Leipzig.

-Actually, he visited only five countries: Saxony, Prussia, Russia, Sweden, and Denmark, for Poland had ceased to exist in 1795 when Prussia, Austria, and Russia occupied the rest of what had been left of the kingdom following the first and the second partition of Poland in 1772 and 1793.
-Seume had participated in the third partition of Poland as a Russian officer and adjutant of General Igelström in 1794.
+Actually, he visited only five countries: Saxony, Prussia, Russia, Sweden, and Denmark.
+Poland ceased to exist in 1795 when Prussia, Austria, and Russia occupied the rest of what was left of the kingdom following the first and second partitions of Poland in 1772 and 1793.
+Seume participated in the third partition of Poland as a Russian officer and adjutant of General Igelström in 1794.

 A page of Uppsala's Codex Argentus (Wikipedia)

-Writing about Germanic idioms: Most impressive for me was that Seume was allowed to take the Wulfila Bible or what remained of it in Uppsala's University Library in his hands.
+Writing about Germanic idioms: What impressed me most was that Seume was allowed to take the Wulfila Bible, or what remained of it in Uppsala's University Library, into his own hands.

 Already in the 4th century, Bishop Ulfilas (Wulfila) had the Bible translated into Gothic.
 The Bible text of the Codex Argenteus kept in Uppsala was written in Italy in the 6th century with silver letters on parchment.
 Of the original 336 folia, the former Benedictine abbey of Werden (near Essen, Rhineland) had 187 remaining.
 Emperor Rudolph II, interested in scholarship, bought the pages and kept them at his imperial seat in Prague.